The background sampling includes code based on a Geographic Information Systems stack exchange answer by user Spacedman.

 logical indicating if spatial folds were used.
 This may differ from the

-if an attempt to use spatial folds failed to meet desiredfolds
+spatial_foldsargument provided toprep_sdm()if an attempt to use spatial folds failed to meet desiredfoldsandmin_fold_n

 correlated: